Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 Software development gives freedom of full-scale _trial and **error**_ unthinkable in other production.
 Builders may only envy sustainability and seamless upgrades/swaps of hardware basements and communications (utilities).
 On the contrary, drawing plans months ahead of some code is adverse to software.

-A construction engineer, whose modeling tasks are interlaced with stirring concrete, who is up and there on the spot to supervise the work and for master classes in laying bricks and blocks, knows tectonics vs. mechanics of materials as well as electrics with electronics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for carpentry must be a fantastic creature but not in software teams.
+A construction engineer, whose modeling tasks are interlaced with stirring concrete, who is up and there on the spot to supervise the work and for master classes in laying bricks and blocks, knows tectonics vs. mechanics of materials as well as electrics with electronics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for carpentry must be a fantastic creature but usual Jack-of-all-trade in software teams.

 Construction places for any work are laptop in the software.